-Another exclusive behind-the-music story from the staff and management of Angels Grace Hospice (and part two of our two-part tribute to the genius of Frank Sinatra, part 1 can be found here)
+Another exclusive behind-the-music story from the staff and management of Angels Grace Hospice (and part two of our two-part tribute to the genius of Frank Sinatra.
+Part one can be found here).

 As we mentioned, Frank Sinatra’s career, for all intents and purposes, can be broken into three chapters.
 In the first, he was a skinny kid from Hoboken who, during the big band era and World War II, used his velvet voice to make millions of schoolgirls swoon the world over.

 In the second, during the post-war 50s, he was the gently aging and sadder-but-wiser crooner who, in a period of personal and professional darkness, and despite some long odds, found a new label, a new sound, and a higher gear.
 What’s more, in doing so, he also managed to become something of a male icon and give voice to the hopes, dreams, and heartaches of millions of middle-aged American men, just like him.